Data-Driven Convex Approach to Off-road Navigation via Linear Transfer Operators: Introduction

+The problem of off-road navigation has attracted more interest recently.
+In \cite{langer1994behavior}, perception is used to determine the terrain traversability and local control strategy for navigation.
+Most of the current literature on this topic has been using sensor data from LIDAR, cameras, and GPS/IMUs to map the off-road terrain to generate a traversability map \cite{overbye2020fast,gao2019off,yang2020multi,hussein2016autonomous}.
+An existing algorithm such as A$^\star$ is used to design traversable paths in the off-road environment.
+However, due to the nonconvex nature of the traversability map and hence the cost, the problem becomes nonconvex and, therefore, difficult to solve with no guarantee of global optimality.

+One of this paper's main contributions is providing a convex formulation to the off-road navigation problem.
+The convex formulation is made possible by transforming the problem in the dual space of densities.
+The formulation of optimal control problem in the dual space of densities is proposed in \cite{huang2022convex,moyalan2023data}, and its extension to navigation problem in the presence of deterministic and stochastic obstacles is studied in \cite{vaidya2018optimal,yu2022data,moyalan2022navigation}.
+This paper focuses on the off-road navigation problem for a given traversability map.
+The terrain traversability map includes information about the difficulty level in navigating.
+The terrain's traversability measure depends on terrain parameters such as elevation map, roughness, slope, and texture.
+Therefore, we have utilized the normalized elevation map while constructing the traversability measure.

+The convex formulation leads to an infinite-dimensional convex optimization problem for the off-road navigation problem.
+First, we use data to construct the finite-dimensional approximation of the infinite-dimensional convex problem.
+Then, we use a computational framework based on the data-driven approximation of linear Koopman and Perron-Frobenius (P-F) operators for the finite-dimensional approximation of the infinite-dimensional convex optimization problem.
+The second main contribution is providing a numerically efficient computational algorithm for the data-driven approximation of the P-F operator, preserving some natural properties of this operator.
+Finally, we demonstrate the application of the developed framework for off-road navigation of vehicle dynamics with the Dubin car model.
+We also compare the results obtained using our proposed approach with the existing A$^\star$ algorithm.
+The study's main finding is that the traversability cost associated with A$^\star$ is more than one computed using our proposed approach.

 The rest of the paper is structured as follows.
-Section II provides a brief introduction to our framework’s necessary preliminaries.
-Section III consists of problem formulation and the main results are discussed in Section IV.
-In Section V, we develop the computational framework based on the linear operator framework.
-Simulation results are presented in Section VI and a conclusion in Section VII.
+Section II consists of problem formulation, and we discuss the main results in Section III.
+Then, in Section IV, we develop the computational framework based on the linear operator framework.
+Finally, we present the simulation results in Section V, and a conclusion is in Section VI.